Cookie Banner Design Examples

 Most cookie banners on the internet are boring.
 Website owners usually only care about banner compliance (which isn’t always the case), but some go above and beyond and design their cookie banners to match their branding.

-By experimenting with color schemes, font styles, and cookie banner copy, you can transform your cookie banner from a boring compliance requirement to a funny and cool way to communicate privacy to your users.
+By experimenting with color schemes, font styles, placement, and cookie banner copy, you can transform your cookie banner from a tedious compliance requirement to a funny and fantastic way to communicate privacy to your users.

-Here, we'll show you some cookie banner designs that are brand-aligned, increasing your chances of communicating with them and possibly accepting cookies.
-You can also read more about cookie consent banner examples.
+Here, we’ll show you some brand-aligned cookie banner designs, increasing your chances of communicating with them and possibly accepting cookies.
+You can also read more about cookie consent examples.

-Important note: The cookie banners presented in this article may or may not comply with data protection laws worldwide.
+Important note: The cookie banners presented in this article may not comply with data protection laws worldwide.
 We chose them solely based on their design.
-Use these designs as an inspiration for your own beautifully designed cookie banner, but ensure to get advice on the legal requirements your cookie banner must fulfill.
+Use these designs to inspire your own beautifully designed cookie banner, but ensure to get advice on the legal requirements your cookie banner must fulfill.

 This cookie banner color scheme is completely consistent with the EasyJet brand.
 It is placed in the center to draw users’ attention and encourage them to interact with the banner when they arrive.
 At the same time, it provides enough flexibility to avoid putting up a cookie wall and violating the GDPR.